top of page

 After spending nearly as much of your moolah on your wardrobe as you did on the cruise holiday, you understandably want your Instagram runway.
 And after sweating blood and tears in the gym for three months, you undoubtedly need to flaunt your Tiktokd swagger.

-Except the Wifi, even where complimentary appears to be the only thing on a cruise ship in scarcity.
+Except the Wifi, even where complimentary has limited cruise connectivity.
 So much for your social media credentials.
-Because 'if you didn't post it right away, did it even happen?'
+Because 'if you if there's no Instagram of you on board' did it even happen?'

 And because this was written with much tongue and cheek, here's to the next cruise.

-Original post written in 2020 and updated following subsequent cruises.
+Original post written in 2020 and updated along the way.